-State-paid coverage for life insurance and state payments toward coverage for health benefits as provided in Recommendations 24 and 25 will continue for the period of time the employee is on parental leave without pay with benefits under Section 1.a. of this Recommendation.
+a.
+State-paid coverage for life insurance and state payments toward coverage for health benefits as provided in Recommendations 24 and 25 will continue during FMLA leave under Section b.
+The continuation of benefits under this Recommendation is subject to the employee's payment of any required employee contribution under Recommendation 25, Section 3.